VyperGroup/aero/src/AeroSandbox/src/API/SW-less/README.md

 - to respect the "Service-Worker-Allowed" header, set it to "checkAllow"
 - to respect the secure origin restriction, set it to "secureOrigin"
 - both, set it to "both"

+## Cons of SW-less

+- Less performance, since you have to instantiate it in every tab
+- Requires a lot of extra hooks into browser features